EigenvoidDev/DBDCrypter/README.md

 At the top of the interface, select whether you want to **decrypt** or **encrypt** data:
 - **Decrypt:** Enter the encrypted data manually or load it from a file, then select the appropriate branch and click the **Run** button.
-- **Encrypt:** Choose a file containing decrypted data, select its corresponding branch, and click the **Run** button.
+- **Encrypt:** Choose a file containing decrypted data, select its corresponding key ID, and click the **Run** button.

-## Updating Access Keys
+## Access Key Handling

-**Note:** When a new Dead by Daylight update is released, the access keys for each game branch may change.
-You will need to manually update them in the `config.py` module to match the new game version.
-To update the access keys, follow these steps:

-1. Launch [FModel](https://github.com/4sval/FModel), select Dead by Daylight as the detected game, and provide the appropriate mapping file and AES key.
-Load the game archives, navigate to the `DeadByDaylight` directory, and open `Config > DefaultGame.ini`.

-2. In `DefaultGame.ini`, locate the section header `[/Script/S3Command.AccessKeys]`.
-The access keys are listed directly beneath this header.

-3. If `DefaultGame.ini` does not appear in the `Config` folder, export the raw data of the `Config` folder's package to a directory of your choice.
-Then open the exported file to locate the access keys.

-4. Copy the updated access keys from `DefaultGame.ini` and paste them into the `config.py` module, in the `ACCESS_KEYS` dictionary.
+On startup, the application retrieves access keys automatically from the **[Dead by Queue Key API](https://keyapi.deadbyqueue.com/keys)** and stores them in memory for the current session.
+When Behaviour Interactive updates Dead by Daylight and the keys change, the API automatically provides the updated keys.

+**Note:** An active internet connection is required when launching the application.
+If the API cannot be reached, any features that rely on access keys may not function until connectivity is restored.

 ## Attributions / Permissions